Rahul171201/Convex-Hull-Parallelization/README.md

 Hence final complexity ~ hlog(n)
 ```

+#Conclusion
+In our report, we use the metric of speedup to benchmark and compare the parallel implementations of algorithms.
+We plot the graph of speedup against the size of the input (i.e. number of given points).
+As observed, for small inputs, up until (N < 105), the serial versions perform better than their parallelized counterparts (because speedup < 1).
+As the input size gets larger, the speedup drastically increases.
+For large values of N (in the order of 107), all the parallelized algorithms are almost 2-3 times faster their serial counterparts, if not more (because speedup > 2).

 # References
 * Convex Hull | Set 1 (Jarvis’s Algorithm or Wrapping) : https://www.geeksforgeeks.org/convex-hull-set-1-jarviss-algorithm-or-wrapping/